adamyaxley/Obfuscate/README.md

 Compile-time string literal obfuscation library for C++14.

 ## Whats the problem?
 When plain text string literals are used in C++ programs, they will be compiled as-is into the resultant binary.
 This causes them to be incredibly easy to find.
 One can simply open up the binary file in a text editor to see all of the embedded string literals in plain view.
-A specialy utility called [strings](https://en.wikipedia.org/wiki/Strings_(Unix)) actually exists which can be used to search binary files for plain text strings.
+A special utility called [strings](https://en.wikipedia.org/wiki/Strings_(Unix)) actually exists which can be used to search binary files for plain text strings.

 ## What does this library do?
 This header-only library seeks to make it much much more difficult for embedded string literals in binary files to be found by encrypting them at compile-time, forcing the compiler to store the encrypted string literal instead of the plain text version.
 This will then be decrypted at runtime to be utilised within the program.